Multiple-Choice Tests

 • prepare questions on a section of a chapter, and then trade questions with a study partner.

 Another strategy that could be helpful in studying for a multiple-choice test is to create your own flash cards.
-See this Learning Curve video explaining flash cards and their advantages.
+See this explaining flash cards and their advantages.

 Participating in a study group is a great way to collaborate with your classmates in order to prepare for multiple-choice tests.
 You can create questions for each other, share flash cards, or quiz each other.